PayFabric/Portal/Sections/Configure Portal.md

 Payment gateway account is needed to process transactions with PayFabric.
 STEPS:
 1. If the payment gateway account is not associated to an existing PayFabric account, under **Settings** > **Gateway Account**, click ‘**+ Add New Gateway**’ to create new gateway profile.
-2. Choose ‘**Use your Existing Gateway**’ option
+2. Choose ‘**Use your Existing Gateway**’ option.
-3. Fill in the remaining fields based on the payment gateway that is being used
+3. Fill in the remaining fields based on the payment gateway that is being used.
+Click [here](Gateway%20Configuration.md) for more details.

  * If a Gateway Account has already been setup, choose which of the supported gateways that will be used for processing transactions.
  * If a gateway account is needed, please contact Nodus Technologies Support for information on setting up a Gateway Account.